mmu-webdesign/Level4-web-term-1/HTML/html02/13-accessibility.md

 - Provide `alt` text for all images that contain important information, information that enhances the user experience.

-- If the image is *fluff*, and the content is unimportant such as a stock image of people in an office, then use a *null* alt - `alt=""`
+- If the image is *fluff*, e.g. the content is unimportant such as a stock image of people in an office, then use a *null* alt - `alt=""`

 ## Language